Capture feedback sent from TestFairy into Centercode

 - Select Default Submitter for new feedback from this source

-- Note: leaving this field blank will mark the Submitter parameter as required, matching on email address - that field must be a supplied Parameter by the incoming data and must be an existing email address in your Project
+- Leaving this field blank will mark the Submitter parameter as required, matching on email address - that field must be a supplied Parameter by the incoming data and must be an existing email address in your Project

-- Configure your Incoming Fields, mapping the Centercode Field with their matching incoming Parameters (detailed below)
+- Configure your Incoming Fields, mapping the Centercode Field with their matching Parameters (detailed in notes)